 Though it’s true that this food only contains one poultry ingredient, it’s not a single-protein product.
 The food contains deboned duck as the first ingredient, followed by duck meal.
 It also contains whole dried egg, one of the most common feline food allergens.

 Peas, pea flour, tapioca, lentils, and chickpeas give the kibble its shape, structure, and texture.
 These ingredients increase the food’s protein, fiber, and carbohydrate content.
+The estimated carbohydrate content is over 30% (as fed).

 The ingredient list concludes with vitamins, minerals, and amino acids, along with a variety of probiotics and dried chicory root as a prebiotic.